jawczan/jawczan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on expanding my knowledge about Cyber Security
-- 🌱 I’m currently learning Computer Forensics and Malaware analysis
+- 🌱 I’m currently deeping my skills in Cloud security.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...